CalSol/Devops-FW/README.md

 ### GUI option
 _GitHub Desktop is only available for Windows and Mac.
 GitHub Desktop handles most submodule operations for you, cloning submoduled repositories and updating submodule pointers during a sync operation._

-**GitHub Desktop is recommended if you are new to git.
-It provides a graphical user interface to most common git functionality.**
+**GitHub Desktop provides a graphical user interface to most common git functionality, and is recommended if you're new to coding.**

 1. Download and install [GitHub Desktop](https://desktop.github.com/).
 1. Clone this repository to desktop using the "Clone or download" button on the web interface.
 It should automatically launch GitHub Desktop.
 1. In the GitHub Desktop interface, you can sync the repository (push new changes to GitHub if you have the appropriate permissions, as well as pull updates from GitHub) using the "Sync" button.

 ### Command-line option
-_Command-line git is more powerful but also has a steep learning curve.
-The following is provided mainly as a reference._
+_Command-line git is more powerful but also has a steep learning curve._

-**If you don't already know command-line git or have a compelling reason to learn it (eg classes), consider using GitHub Desktop above.**
+**You'll be using git in nearly all CS/EE classes.
+Although it's harder to learn, you're going to have to eventually :)**

 1. Command-line git should have been installed during the toolchain setup above.
 1. Clone (download a copy of) the repository: